HwWobbe/MwsH/ReadMe.md

 - architecture chat should follow OnTheList needs
   - accept "inevitably needed", but must be SoWed
+    - this will inevitably be impacted by healthIssues

 - review my GISTs. looking for hints re
   - howTo merge a file into 2 more more files even in different repos